Finding The Ascended Masters and Church Universal and Triumphant

 Moving to South Florida

 I first heard of the church in 1979 while living in central Florida.
 My new neighbors who belonged to the church moved in around Christmas, so I joined the church around that time, but the staff lost my paperwork and I did not officially become a Keeper until the following year, after I resent the paperwork.
-Meanwhile I had been attending services at the couples house on a weekly basis, but that did not last long as after my third son was born and I wanted for us to move closer to my family so I could have help with three small boys under four years old.
+Meanwhile I had been attending services at the couples house on a weekly basis, but that did not last long as after my third son was born I wanted for us to move closer to my family so I could have help with three small boys under four years old.
 I was working part time as well as raising a family while my husband was attending college to get a degree in computer science.
 Both our families were living in South Florida and it was a big move to sell our home and buy another, as well as transfer to a new college.
 As it turned out, it appeared to be a big mistake that would have many dire consequences for our family, but it was something I was driven to do, so I felt things were still in God control and the painful experiences that followed was part of my karma.

 There were no local study groups I could attend there, so I often drove down to Miami to attend services at their teaching center, which were members of staff who volunteered to come to Miami to start a group.
 It was about a 45 minute drive one way, plus the couple of hours time for the service, which would take me away from my duties at home and time with my husband.
 My husband started spending more time with his mother who did not like me at all.
 We were arguing more and his anger with me increased.
 I thought marriage counseling would help but I had to go alone, as he would not attend, but it did not help.
 Eventually I decided to leave him for awhile and see if he really cared enough to stay together, but as soon as I left his mother moved into our house to take care of him and I felt my message to him would not work with her interference so I returned.
-He graduated the next year and immediately took a job to return to the Navy base in the Bahamas, leaving me to take care of the house and children alone.
+He graduated the next year and immediately took a job to return to the Navy base in the Bahamas where we both had worked, leaving me to take care of the house and children alone.

 The Move to Camelot and Church Headquarters